ryan-tao-ic/ece1724_react_project/README.md

 Teamwork was central to everything.
 We kept development smooth with Git workflows, regular code reviews, and open communication.
 These habits helped us ship features fast without sacrificing code quality.
 Documentation played a crucial role in our project's success.
 We created comprehensive documentation that helped new team members get up to speed quickly, established clear guidelines that maintained code consistency, and kept our documentation updated to reflect the project's evolution.
 This attention to documentation proved invaluable for both development and maintenance.

 ### Looking Ahead
-We’re proud of how far we’ve come, but there’s still plenty of room to grow.
+We're proud of how far we've come, but there's still plenty of room to grow.
 Our next step is to deploy EventHub.
-While we didn’t have enough time to complete deployment within the course timeline, it’s something we’re excited to explore further—it’ll be a valuable opportunity to learn real-world deployment workflows.
+While we didn't have enough time to complete deployment within the course timeline, it's something we're excited to explore further—it'll be a valuable opportunity to learn real-world deployment workflows.
 We're also looking into better caching, broader test coverage, and enhanced real-time features.
 On the UX side, more customization, deeper analytics, and improved mobile responsiveness are on our roadmap.
 Infrastructure-wise, we're considering better monitoring, autoscaling, and security enhancements to keep EventHub ready for the future.

 ### Final Thoughts
 Building EventHub has been an intense but incredibly rewarding experience for all four of us.
 With only a short amount of time, we came together, learned fast, and built a fully functional platform from scratch using a modern, production-ready tech stack.
 It wasn't always easy—juggling real-time features, cloud integration, and a growing codebase—but every challenge pushed us to grow as developers and teammates.